Cremation: Pets

 In Japan, more than 465 companion animal temples are in operation.
 These venues hold funerals and rituals for dead pets.
 In Australia, pet owners can purchase services to have their companion animal cremated and placed in a pet cemetery or taken home.

-Though pet cremation has accelerated in recent years, Americans are still burying their pets by a 2:1 ratio.
-The emissions from pet crematoriums have been a source of controversy in many municipalities in the United States.

 Rates

 The cremation rate varies considerably across countries with Japan reporting a 99.97% cremation rate while Romania reported a rate of 0.5% in 2018.
 The cremation rate in the United Kingdom has been increasing steadily with the national average rate rising from 34.70% in 1960 to 78.10% in 2019.
 According to the National Funeral Directors Association, the cremation rate in the United States in 2016 was 50.2% and this was in 2017 expected to increase to 63.8% by 2025 and 78.8% in 2035.
+Nordic countries have some of the highest cremation rates in the world and cities in Denmark and Finland have made use of excess heat from cremations to heat nearby homes.